 Note that the Non-Current assets also contain the financial instruments as reported in Note 8 Financial Fixed Assets, as this is a significant position that is reported to management on a regular basis.
-This amount (EUR 3.842 thousand) is included in its entirety in the Asia Pacific segment.
+This amount (EUR 3.819 thousand) is included in the Asia Pacific segment.